elegant-scipy/elegant-scipy/markdown/ch3.markdown

 To introduce you to graphs, we will reproduce some results from the paper ["Structural properties of the *Caenorhabditis elegans* neuronal networks"](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1001066), by Varshney *et al*, 2011.
-Note that in this context, "graphs" is synonymous not with "plots", but with "networks".
+Note that in this context the term "graph" is synonymous with "network", but not with "plot".
 Mathematicians and computer scientists invented slightly different words to discuss these: graph = network, vertex = node, and edge = link.
 As most people do, we will be using these terms interchangeably.